NewAlexandria/leadership_readme/remote-work.md

 > [Values are behaviors.
 Behaviors are choices.](https://askalmanac.com/articles/652/guide-how-to-create-company-values)

 It's a good idea to formally create [informal communications](https://about.gitlab.com/company/culture/all-remote/informal-communication/).
 This can include coffee 1:1s, etc.

+Consider have open video-call times.
+These can be happy hours, but can also be unscripted 'drop in' times.
+Social contact cannot be forced, but make it fun and people will stop by.
+When teams are fully distributed, these times create connections and memories outside of the tasks.

+1:1 times are important, too.
+Team members that collaborate with each other (1:1) should expect a small bit of time will go to just being a normal human with each other.
+This often appears as 10 (or whatever) of talking before getting down to business.
+If you can plan for a little bit of this team each week, no one will be surprised.